9999years/cosi131a/1A-shell/README.md

 ## Notes

-This project is written using Java 10.
+This project is written using Java 10 and must be compiled with a JDK 10-compatible compiler; this is both for the new local variable type inference syntax (e.g. `var expect = List.of(10, 11);`) and for several factory and collector methods (e.g. `Collectors.toUnmodifiableList()`).
 Dimos said that all the imports are OK!

 ## Authors